davidolejniczak/FastGrubbsTest/README.md

 # GrubbsTest

 High speed Grubbs Test used to calculate the the z-score data points in a data set.
-I created this to learn about c++ and python integration and have an fast alternate to the major python libaries.
+I created this to learn about c++ and python integration and to have an fast alternate to the major python libaries.
 You can view the package on pypi [here](https://pypi.org/project/grubbstest/).

 ### Implentation Specifics
 - The Grubbs test statistic determines what is an outlier.
 The final mean and standard deviation is calculated without including the outliers in the dataset.
 The data set is assumed to be normal.